-Pieter de Vries is one of the leading documentary cinematographers in the world.
+Pieter de Vries is one of the leading documentary cinematographers.

 He is an ACS accredited Director of Photography and works in documentary and commercial production on most camera formats.
 He regularly collaborates with camera manufacturers during the introduction of new camera models.

-Based in Australia, he spends much of his time traveling, working on documentary programs for the BBC, NBC and ABC in the US, the National Geographic, Discovery, and History channels in the US, as well as ZDF in Germany, Canal Plus in France, NHK in Japan, and others.
+Based in Australia, he spends much of his time traveling, working on documentary programs for the BBC, NBC and ABC, the National Geographic, Discovery, and History channels in the US, as well as ZDF Germany, Canal Plus France, NHK Japan, and others.